fantasycalendar/FoundryVTT-Sequencer/docs/api/effect.md

 `.aboveLighting()` or `.aboveLighting(bool)`

-Causes the effect to be played above the lighting layer, which makes the effect be visible over almost everything except weather effects and the interface (like health bars).
+Causes the effect to be rendered above the lighting, darkness, and fog-of-war layers.
+The effect also renders above region highlights and the grid, but below overlay controls (HUD, health bars, crosshairs).

+Use this when an effect must be visible regardless of scene darkness or obscurement — for example, a bright spell visual that should cut through fog.

 Note that if an effect is attached to an object via `.attachTo()`, you may need to disable `bindVisibilty` if the object is hidden.